Stable Optimization for Large Vision Model Based Deep Image Prior in Cone-Beam CT Reconstruction: Experiment and Results

-The proposed method was implemented on Pytorch 1.9~\cite{NEURIPS2019_9015} and was run on a single Nvidia Tesla V100 GPU with $32$ gigabytes memory.
-In terms of classical reconstruction algorithms, we used FDK and Simultaneous Iterative Reconstruction Technique (SIRT)~\cite{kak2001principles} algorithms in ASTRA-toolbox 2.0 to obtain sparse-view reconstructed images.
-The iteration number in SIRT was set to 200.
-The ADAM optimiser was used with a starting learning rate of $10^{-3}$ and the decay was $10^{-5}$.
-The regularisation parameter $\alpha$ was $1$.
-The inputs of our proposed network were $16$ random noise volumes drawn from the 3D standard Gaussian distribution with the size same as the reference image.
-We initialised all network weights with Glorot normal initialiser~\cite{glorot2010understanding}.
-For the UNETR backbone, the patch size (or the token size) was set to $16\times16\times16$, the multi-heads number was $12$ with $768$ embedding size, and the MLP output size was $3072$.
-To unify input feature dimensions, the patch-based 3D U-Net baseline chose the same input shape of $16\times16\times16$.
-All DNN-based methods terminated at $2000$th iteration.
+We conducted our study on the SPArse-view REconstruction (SPARE) Challenge dataset~\cite{Shieh2019} and the Walnut dataset~\cite{DerSarkissian2019} which are publicly available.
+We used the FDK algorithm to construct both the ground-truth (GT) volumes from full-view measurements and the reference volumes from sparse-view measurements.
+All the experiments were conducted on Pytorch 1.9 and ran on a single Nvidia Tesla V100 GPU with $32$ gigabytes memory.
+We used the FDK and the SIRT algorithms to obtain sparse-view reconstructed images for comparison.
+The iteration number for SIRT was set to $200$.
+The ADAM optimizer was utilized with an initial learning rate of $10^{-3}$ and decay of $10^{-5}$.
+The regularization parameter $\alpha$ was $1$.
+The inputs random noise volumes were randomly drawn from the 3D standard Gaussian distribution.
+All backbone networks were initialized by the Glorot normal initializer.
+For the UNETR backbone, the patch size was set to $16\times16\times16$.
+To unify input feature dimensions, the patch-based 3D U-Net baseline chose the same input shape.
+All DIP-based methods were terminated at $2000$th iteration from our best practice.
+Image quality was quantitatively evaluated by peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) between the reconstruction result and the GT image.